How to Get in Shape for Your Rec Soccer League This Fall

 Coaches, trainers and referees on how to prepare for the season ahead.
 Hint: it's less long-distance running than you might think.

 With fall footy starting up again for millions of sort-of-in-shape adults across America, we asked some soccer coaches and personal trainers to steel us for all facets of soccer conditioning.
-That includes long-distance running, sure, but also high-intensity anaerobic training (gym-speak for sprints!), offbeat weightlifting exercises and mobility work that will keep injuries at bay during your upcoming rec soccer league season.
+That includes cardio, sure, but also high-intensity anaerobic training (gym-speak for sprints!), offbeat weightlifting exercises and mobility work that will keep injuries at bay all season long.

 If not knocking out miles, what would a trainer like Phillips recommend players prioritize instead?
 Think sprints, a million different ways.
 “When it comes to building speed, the bottom line is you must train fast to play fast,” he says.
 “I would want them developing power by running fast intervals and incorporating change of direction.
 This is a much quicker way to build soccer fitness, while maintaining speed and strength.”

-Obviously, few soccer players — and much less those playing in a Wednesday night league with friends — want to line up on side of the pitch and sprint to the other, back and forth, Miracle-style, until they hurl.
+Obviously, few soccer players — and much less those playing in a Wednesday night league with friends — want to line up on side of the pitch and sprint to the other, back and forth, Miracle-style.
 But sprints generally conjure an unfair association in sports, as, say, a way to “punish” athletes after a bad practice or poor performance.
 In reality, there are myriad ways to reap the benefits of high-intensity, anaerobic training.
-You can run stairs, do hill sprints, create an obstacle course with cones, or fire up an old-fashioned track workout.
+You can run stairs, do hill sprints, create an obstacle course with cones or fire up an old-fashioned track workout.
 Whatever you choose, the key is that you’re activating those powerful “fast-twitch” muscle fibers.

 And once you’re done with that, move to “long sprints.”
 Your marching orders: “Start on the corner of the soccer field.
 Sprint from one corner of the field to the other corner at maximum speed.
 Rest for 30 seconds before sprinting to the adjacent corner flag.
 Take a 30-second break.
 Take a diagonal path to the opposite corner sprinting at full speed.
 Spend 30 seconds catching your breath before sprinting back to the original starting position.”
 (If you plot those four points on a piece of paper, it should make the shape of an hourglass.)
 Why run directly on the field?
 Running on a track or up a cement hill is great, but it’s important to get a feel for the terrain, whether it’s grass or turf.